 “Collaboration between the research sector and small to medium enterprises is crucial to Australian innovation,” said Professor Kate McGrath, Deputy Vice-Chancellor (Research), University of Technology Sydney.
 “As an institution dedicated to innovation, UTS is committed to applying our research excellence to help Australian companies overcome challenges and develop the products, services and technologies that will shape our future industries and secure Australia’s place at the forefront of the knowledge economy.”

-“Through participation in programs like Innovation Connections, we collaborate with SMEs to solve real-world problems and deliver substantial positive economic, social and environmental impacts.
+“We collaborate with SMEs to solve real-world problems and deliver substantial positive economic, social and environmental impacts.
 These projects often result in lasting research partnerships, leading to even more ambitious projects.”

 Brewing up sustainable solutions